joshua-coppola/Ski-Trail-Ratings/README.md

 Trail name placement is working well most of the time, but there is room for improvement.

 Areas are converted into a line with mixed results.
 Additional logic would probably improve results.

+Add support for international ski areas by adding logic to switch to alternative elevation sources when outside the US.